The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 The structural problems run deeper than message volume.
 Carpool matching requires multi-dimensional compatibility: geographic proximity, schedule alignment, child compatibility, and reliability.
 Informal arrangements typically optimize for one dimension (proximity) while ignoring the rest.

 One parent, Joy Mayer, documented her DIY solution: five Google tools stitched together (a Form to collect family data, a Sheet to organize it, a Map to visualize geographic proximity, and then texting plus shared calendars to coordinate).
 It worked.
 But the meta-lesson is telling: even a tech-savvy, motivated parent had to invest hours cobbling together consumer tools because no single solution handled discovery, matching, scheduling, and communication in one workflow.
-And when her schedule changed, the entire system needed manual rebuilding.
+When her schedule changed, the entire system needed manual rebuilding.

-Building your 3 PM battle plan: A realistic pickup and activity framework
+Building your 3 PM battle plan: a realistic pickup and activity framework

 Step 1: Audit your fixed points